ozontech/testo/docs/how-to.md

 }
 ```

-The plugin receives options in its `Plugin` method and type-asserts
+Plugins see annotations in two places: during planning, via
+`PlannedTest.Annotations()` in `Plan.Prepare`, and per test, merged
+into the `options` argument of the `Plugin` method.
+In both cases the
-the `Value` field.
+plugin type-asserts the `Value` field.

 See [annotations example](../examples/07_annotations/main_test.go)
 (its `plugin.go` defines the options)